This page describes how to connect to the High Performance Computing Cluster, and how to use the features available on the login nodes.

 For more information using SSH in general, refer to our guide.

 Once you authenticate via SSH, you will be connected to one of our three HPC Login nodes.
 When you first login, you are placed in your home directory, which resides on our GPFS filesystem.
-Your disk quota is 100gb.
-If you temporarily need more storage, you may be able to use our scratch space.
+Your disk quota is 150gb.
+If you temporarily need more storage, you may request temporary scratch space.

 If you are a member of a research group with extra storage space, you may have access to other directories than your home directory.
-Check with your lab manager, or send us a note to see what storage you have access to.
+Refer to your account overview for more information.
+You can also see what resources you have access to on the HPC by using the RCCTool:

 Tools Available on the HPC